Mansitos/SurviGame/README.md

     - Inventory
     - Player Status

 ### **Code**
 - **⚙️ Refactor:**
   - GetMouseWorldPosition() to move as static method on mainCamera and used everywhere where needed.
   - freeSelectedTile logic for building placer
+- **🖼️ Visuals:**
   - Inventory System -> fix serialization so that you can debug from inspector
+  - Border on edge of dropped item model/mesh
+- **🎮 Mechanics:**
+  - Actual interaction system to collect sucks.
+Keep mouse pressed to collect, if move, nothing happens.
+To stop collect simply release mouse before finish.
+  - Collect of type "pickup" should be without dropped items, items should be instantly added to inventory.

 ## **0.0.2 [To define]**

 # **💡 Ideas**